Wage & employment contract

 - 13. Monthly salary and compensation

-- Continued payment of wages in the event of incapacity due to illness, maternity and military service
+- Continued payment of wages in the event of inability due to illness, maternity and military service

 - Number of vacation days / Ferien